-Under generally accepted accounting principles as outlined in the Financial Accounting Standards Board's Accounting Standards Certification (ASC) 820, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The accounting standards ASC 820 establishes a three-level fair value hierarchy that prioritizes information used in developing assumptions when pricing as asset or liability as follows:
+Under generally accepted accounting principles as outlined in the Financial Accounting Standards Board's Accounting Standards Codification (ASC) 820, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The accounting standards ASC 820 establishes a three-level fair value hierarchy that prioritizes information used in developing assumptions when pricing an asset or liability as follows:

-Level 1 - Observable inputs such as quoted prices in active markets;

-Level 2 - Inputs other than quoted prices in active markets, that are observable either directly or indirectly; and

-Level 3 - Unobservable inputs where there is little or no market data, which requires the reporting entity to develop its own assumptions.
+- Level 1 Observable inputs such as quoted prices in active markets; - Level 2 Inputs other than quoted prices in active markets, that are observable either directly or indirectly; and - Level 3 Unobservable inputs where there is little or no market data, which requires the reporting entity to develop its own assumptions.